 The last two terms in the above Hamiltonian give the noncommutative corrections, where the first that presents the coupling of the two one-dimensional oscillators is Hermitian while the second is not.
-Note that the original $P$-pseudo-Hermiticity obviously remains in the noncommutative extension, i.e. $\hat{H}=P^{-1} \hat{H}^\dagger P$ or $\mathcal{H}=P^{-1} \mathcal{H}^\dagger P$, which can easily be seen from eq.~(\ref{ncH1}) or eq.~(\ref{ncH2}).
-However, we point out that eq.~(\ref{ncH1}) is symmetric under the permutation of dimension ${}^{\sharp} 1$ and dimension ${}^{\sharp} 2$ while eq.~(\ref{ncH2}) does not possess such a permutation symmetry because the relationship between the commutative and noncommutative spaces (eq.~(\ref{CNC})) breaks this symmetry under the first order approximation to the noncommutative parameters.
+Note that this Hamiltonian is still non-Hermitian and non-$PT$-symmetric, and that it is also coupled and non-diagonalized.
+In addition, we point out that eq.~(\ref{ncH1}) is symmetric under the permutation of dimension ${}^{\sharp} 1$ and dimension ${}^{\sharp} 2$ while eq.~(\ref{ncH2}) does not possess such a permutation symmetry because the relationship between the commutative and noncommutative spaces (eq.~(\ref{CNC})) breaks this symmetry under the first order approximation to the noncommutative parameters.

-After carefully analyzing eq.~(\ref{ncH2}) and making a lot of attempts we introduce new variables as follows: